KonstantinBelenko/KonstantinBelenko/README.md

 ## Hi there 👋

+My name is Konstantin.
+I really like tech, and building things.

+Some of the things I've built:
+1. Low-level compiler with custom backend for apple arm processors in zig: [Garbage](https://github.com/0xfaa/Garbage)
+2. Visual debugger for small ARM assembly apps: [VizWiz](https://vizwiz.netlify.app/)
+3. 2D cloth simulation in pure JS: [No name yet lol](https://lambent-pixie-ced146.netlify.app/)

+I also really like networking, and game-development.
+Every time one of my firends has a birthday, I make a small game for them.

 <!--
 **KonstantinBelenko/KonstantinBelenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.